Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 1Co.
 14:23 So if the whole church comes together and everyone speaks in tongues, and some who do not understand, or some unbelievers come in, will they not say that you are out of your mind?

 Some who do not understand is idiótéswhich means destitute of the "gift of tongues..."
 This is critical.
 Again Strong's Exhaustive Concordance betrays the cessationists.
-If the Tongues in 1 Corinthians were real languages, why would Paul describe those who don't understand as "destitute of the gift of tongues?"
+If the Tongues in 1 Corinthians were real languages, why would Paul describe those who don't understand with a word that means "destitute of the gift of tongues?"

 Thus it is clear that if someone doesn't understand the Tongue it is because the person is attempting to do so with natural understanding.
 The lack of understanding of a Tongue is a spiritual condition whereby the hearer cannot comprehend what is being said (idiótés); i.e. he does not have the gift of interpretation.

 This would also mean that if tongues must always be natural languages, outsiders, including foreigners, would obviously be able to understand what was being spoken.
 The language would be their language and not require any gift of interpretation.
-They would not be idiótés, they would simply speak another language.
+They would not be idiótés, for they would simply be speakers of another language.

 Natural languages would be translated, if there was a need for such.
 However, the gift of interpretation is a supernatural gift used to interpret a supernatural language.
 Interpretation is not translation.